A Man Called Sarge: Cast

 At the time of production, Gary Kroeger was mostly known for his work on the late-night comedy and variety TV show Saturday Night Live, where he was a regular from 1982 to 1985.
 Although Kroeger had starred in a few films prior to and after A Man Called Sarge, this is the only time he played the title role in a feature film.
 He had previously worked with director Stuart Gillard as the main character in Disney's 1987 television movie The Return of the Shaggy Dog.

 Marc Singer was a well established TV actor when he enrolled as General Von Kraut, with a career spanning almost 20 years, including the lead role in the series V. As a feature actor, he was best known for the 1982 film The Beastmaster.
 A Man Called Sarge marked a return to the big screen and the start of a prolific film career during the 1990s.
-This was the Singer's second collaboration with producer Gene Corman, the first being If You Could See What I Hear, released in 1982.
+This was Singer's second collaboration with producer Gene Corman, the first being If You Could See What I Hear, released in 1982.
 They worked together again on Watchers II, released in the summer of 1990.

 Gretchen German had an active television career since the mid-'80s, but A Man Called Sarge was her first feature film.

 Natasha Lyonne, who was living in Israel at the time, achieved her first credited feature film role as a young Arab girl who gets punched in the face by General Von Kraut, while trying to defend Miss Sadie, her teacher.
 She is credited as Natasha Leon.